extism/go-pdk/README.md

 3. Exports in the Go PDK are coded to the raw ABI.
 You get parameters from the host by calling [pdk.Input* functions](https://pkg.go.dev/github.com/extism/go-pdk#Input) and you send returns back with the [pdk.Output* functions](https://pkg.go.dev/github.com/extism/go-pdk#Output).
 4. An Extism export expects an i32 return code. `0` is success and `1` is a failure.

+Install the `tinygo` compiler:

+See https://tinygo.org/getting-started/install/ for instructions for your platform.

+> Note: while the core Go toolchain has support to target WebAssembly, we find `tinygo` to work well for plug-in code.
+Please issues if you try building with `go build` instead have problems!

 Compile this with the command:

 ```bash